miker704/Strife/patches2.md

     - Added new nitro mini perk image to nitro store.
     - Removed excessive nitro buttons from the nitro plan comparison grid.
     - Added Snack bar animation for nitro store.
+    - Text edits and additions to nitro store.

 ## Backend Changes